 Composing and Appraising (30%)

 Students compose throughout Year 11 and 12 and submit their folio of compositions at the end of Year 12.
 They must compose 2 pieces which last together, between 3-5 minutes.
-Most students opt to compose using Sibelius software; however some also compose using Garageband on the IMac
+Most students opt to compose using Logic Pro X.

 Listening and Appraising (35%)

 Students student a number of pieces throughout years 11 and 12 and are assessed in May of Year 12.
-This involves two forty-five minute listening papers covering their three areas of study.
+This involves one listening paper covering their four areas of study.